khalildaya/card-decks/readme.md

 # CardDeck Class
 A class to build, shuffle and deal a card deck.
-Allows to to create your own card deck, see Example 2 in [index.js](./index.js)
+Allows you to create your own card deck, see Example 2 in [index.js](./index.js)

 ## To run
 1. [download node](https://nodejs.org/en/download/)